Torlinski/vinny/README.md

 - Use `python -m main` to run the transcription service.

-- Use `python -m server` to run the flask frontend app from the server folder.
+- Use `python -m src.frontend.server` to run the flask frontend.

 Exit manually using control-c.